 Deborah L. Allinson, Vice Chair

-Deborah Allison now serves on the Investment Committees of Foundation and Endowments with assets in excess of $8.06 billion.
-Ms. Allison is a retired Partner of Wellington Management Co., a leading global institutional asset manager.
+Deborah Allinson now serves on the Investment Committees of Foundation and Endowments with assets in excess of $8.06 billion.
+Ms. Allinson is a retired Partner of Wellington Management Co., a leading global institutional asset manager.
 Her investment career of 33 years focused on investment research and portfolio management, with a particular emphasis on understanding global developments that impact capital markets.

 The opening of many countries to the flow of ideas and capital in concert with the ability of technology to surpass geographic boundaries has shaped her views of the world since the early 1980s.
 She has served on multiple boards, nonprofit and corporate.
 She now serves as Trustee for three nonprofit institutions.

 Meeting investment goals is the primary focus of her Investment Committee work, using expertise in asset allocation, global economic conditions, and portfolio construction.
 Manager selection and evaluation is a critical part of her ongoing responsibilities.
 She enjoys identifying and nurturing the talent needed for the long run sustainability of organizations.

 Ms. Allinson serves on behalf of the Helmsley Charitable Trust, Historic New England, Brigham and Women’s Hospital, South Shore Conservatory, Olin College of Engineering, and Wheeler School.
 Ms. Allinson received her B.A. from Tufts University in Economics.
 She has attended Executive Education seminars at Oxford, Princeton, and Yale Universities.

 Jeannine Caruso is a senior executive with extensive financial experience encompassing corporate finance, private equity, and endowment management across varied professional settings.